kyan001/WebExtensions/Timer_25_Ext/README.md

 * When counting down, click again to CANCEL the timer.

 ## Extra functions
-* Enter "t25" in Chrome's address bar and press TAB to start a non-25 minutes timer
+* Enter "t25" in Chrome's address bar and press TAB to start a non-25 minutes timer.

 **Focus on one dedicated function, and make it great.**